 Buried at Krakow Rakowicki Cemetery, Poland. |

 Kenneth Cole was a postman who joined the Territorial Army in May 1939, and took part in the Dunkirk evacuation in 1940.
-He was captured and died in a Prisoner of War camp in Poland.
+He was captured and died in a prisoner of war camp in Poland.
 Together with Maurice Goddard (below), who also worked for the Post Office, he is named on the Oxford Post Office Second World War memorial which is in the sorting office in Oxpens.

 |